AaronNHorvitz/AutoTrader/README.md

 # STAT 656 Autotrader

 Welcome to the STAT 656 Autotrader by the Data Science Daytraders.
 This project fetches stock tickers from Alpaca, stores them in a SQLite database.
-The plan is to use ARIMA models, LSTMS's and MCMC methods for stock selection while integrating exogenous data for an automated trader that exectues dail stock trades.
+The plan is to use ARIMA models, LSTMSs and MCMC methods for stock selection while integrating exogenous data for an automated trader that exectues dail stock trades.

 ## Prerequisites